Justin322322/RAINBOWPAWZ/README.md

 - **Package Management**: Flexible service packages with addons and images

 #### Tables Not Shown in ERD
-The following tables exist in the database but are excluded from the ERD as they lack foreign key constraints:
+The following tables exist in the database but are excluded from the ERD as they are primarily operational/logging tables:
 - **Admin Logs**: Audit trail for admin actions (optimized)
 - **Admin Notifications**: Admin-specific notifications
+- **Business Notifications**: Business-specific notifications
 - **Email Queue/Log**: Email delivery and tracking system (optimized)
 - **Rate Limits**: API rate limiting protection (optimized)
 - **Reviews**: Customer feedback and rating system
-- **Refunds**: Payment refund management
 - **Provider Availability/Time Slots**: Scheduling and availability system
-- **User Appeals**: Appeal system for restricted users
-- **Appeal History**: Tracking of appeal status changes
-- **Business Notifications**: Business-specific notifications
 - **Migration History**: Database migration tracking

 ### Automatic Setup (Recommended)